 So let's face it, fellow losers.
 There are pitfalls to be avoided, but the hots of the speech contest outweigh the colds.
-Let's get back in there and do our part we have a duty to help perpetuate our own periodical slaughter-otherwise there could be no contests.
-We owe it to the winners to place our necks, like turkeys, on the block.
+Let's get back in there and do our part.

 Now, what is our part?
 Why should we go back and get clobbered some more?
 As an experienced and qualified loser, I suggest three good reasons: